tronprotocol/documentation/TRX/Gudiance_after_TRON_Mainnet_Launch/Gudiance_For_SRs_After_TRON_Mainnet_Launch.md

 Token migration:
 + Exchanges: ERC20 TRX tokens will be transferred to TRON.
 TRON will transfer mainnet tokens to exchanges.
-+ SR: SR candidate express migration will ensure swift application processing.
-SRs will have a certain number of initial votes.
++ SR: Express TRX migration channel for Super Representative candidates can ensure unimpeded application for candicacy and a certain amount of initial votes.

 ## 4.SR Elections & Rewards